 Legal adults have a right to confidentiality in health and mental health care.
 If a student is still a minor (i.e., not yet 18 years old), their parents or other legal guardians have the right to be informed regarding health and mental health care received by the student.
 Additionally, regardless of the student’s age, if their eating disorder is so severe that they are at imminent risk, treatment professionals may break confidentiality to access appropriate treatment for the student.
 Breaking confidentiality is rare and is always a choice of last resort; every effort is made to plan and access treatment collaboratively.

 A variety of assessment and treatment resources are available on and off campus:

 - Referrals can be provided by one’s self, friends, family members, C.A.s, the Wellness Coordinator, athletic trainers, coaches, Student Affairs staff members, advisors and other faculty members, and anyone who cares about a student!

-- Evaluation can be provided by therapists and nurses at Student Health and Counseling Services (SHACS, x3230) and by therapists and physicians in the community.
+- Evaluation can be provided by therapists and nurses at Student Health and Wellness (SHAW, x3230) and by therapists and physicians in the community.

-- Time-limited (brief) therapy is available at SHACS.
+- Time-limited (brief) therapy is available at SHAW.

 - Longer-term therapy is available from therapists in the community.

 - Medical care is available from physicians in the community.